awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/modules/quicksight/README.md

 Examples can be found in the [`examples/root_module/providers.tf`](../../examples/root_module/providers.tf) file.

-## Create a Calling Module for the `quicksight` Module and Provide Variables Values
+## Create a Calling Module and Provide Variables Values

 In the [`main.tf`](../../main.tf) file in the root directory, you'll find a pre-created `quicksight` calling module: